okfn/opendatasurvey/sys-admins/index.md

 [The OKFN Registry is here](https://docs.google.com/spreadsheets/d/18jINMw7ifwUoqizc4xaQE8XtF4apPfsmMN43EM-9Pmc/edit#gid=0).

-The registry no longer needs senstive information like passwords.
+The registry does not contain senstive information like passwords.

-To start your own Census installation, copy the OK Registry and adjust as required.
+To start your own Census installation, copy the [Registry template](https://docs.google.com/spreadsheets/d/1gbjbkFjjES7mS6aFbZRFJ6BcjXDKaIr9I4AxFGCwLkk/edit#gid=0) and adjust as required.

 Notice that each entry in the Registry has a link to the config file for the site.
+The [Local Config template](https://docs.google.com/spreadsheets/d/1ziJAlV4F02467oAmH1CDUdWBYdRp7LlVZgDVUuJU-l8/edit#gid=0) is linked to from the local app in the Registry template, for example.

 This then provides the entry point into site-specific configuration.